ericli0208/elist_customer_analysis/README.md

 - In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
 ### Marketing
 - Continue to make investments into the direct and email marketing channels.
 These continue to provide strong growth and contributions to sales.
-- Consider decreasing marketing efforts on social media channels as sales attributed to these channels have accounted for less than 2% of total sales traditionally and declining even further in recent years.
+- Consider increasing marketing efforts on social media channels and through affiliates, as both yield strong average order values for mobile app and website purchases.
 - Plan and execute special promotions, launches, and events in historically underperforming months (February and October) in order to boost overall sales.
 ### Refunds
 - Investigate the reason for high refund rates associated with the Apple iPhone, Gaming Monitor, ThinkPad and Macbook Air Laptops.